Dr Brandi Cole

 Brandi has personal experience as an elite athlete, being the former captain of the Australian Women’s Oztag team, of which she was a member from 2001 – 2017.
 She has also played both touch and hockey for NSW in the past and was an Australian and World gold medalist in beach sprint relay in Surf Life Saving.
 On retirement from competitive sport after the birth of her second child, Brandi continued her love of physical activity at her local CrossFit box, where she can be found every morning before work.

-Brandi is the current team doctor for the Junior Matilda’s Football (Soccer) team and the Sydney FC W League Football (Soccer) team.
+Brandi is the current team doctor for the Australian Matilda’s Football (Soccer) team and the assistant team doctor for the Sydney Roosters NRL team.
 She is the touring team doctor with Australian Oztag and has provided medical coverage at major Australian CrossFit Championships since 2012.
-She has previously worked with numerous rugby union teams, both male and female in 15’s and sevens and has provided medical services at many high level sporting events in the past including Athletics at the 2018 Commonwealth Games and the 2015 Netball World Cup.
+She has previously worked with Sydney FC and the Junior Matilda’s Women’s Football (Soccer) teams as well as numerous rugby union teams, both male and female in 15’s and sevens.
+She has also provided medical services at many high level sporting events in the past including Athletics at the 2018 Commonwealth Games and the 2015 Netball World Cup.

 Brandi is a mother of two children and has a special interest in exercise for health during pregnancy and the post partum period for both recreational and elite athletes.
 She is passionate about managing conditions related to the female athlete, the young athlete and acute and chronic football injuries.